Wasserstein complexity penalization priors: a new class of penalizing complexity priors: Wasserstein complexity penalization priors

+and let $c_- = \sup_{\theta\in\Theta} W_p^{-}(\theta)\geq 0$ and $c_+ = \sup_{\theta\in\Theta} W_p^{+}(\theta)\geq 0$, which can be infinite.
 We are now ready to give the definition of the WCP$_p$ priors.
-We do this by following the PC prior principles and assigning a truncated exponential distribution as the prior of $W_p(\mu_{\theta_0},\mu_\theta)$.
-This yields the following definition by a change of variables.
+We do this by following principles similar to those of the PC priors, assigning a truncated exponential distribution as the prior of $W_p(\mu_b,\mu_\theta)$, and performing a change of variables.
+This yields the following definition. \begin{definition}[WCP$_p$ priors] Suppose that $M$ satisfies certain weak regularity assumptions (Assumption~\ref{assump1} in Appendix~\ref{app:assumptions}).
+Then, the WCP$_p$ prior of $\theta$ has density